pgpkg/pgpkg/docs/pages/safety.md

 ## Roles

-When a request is made to install a package into a particular schema, `pgpkg` creates both a schema and a role for the package.
-The schema and role have the same name.
+When a request is made to install a package into a particular schema, `pgpkg` creates both a schema and an associated role for the package.
+The role name is the schema name, prefixed with `$`.
+For example, schema `finance` is associated with the role `$finance`.
+This is intended to reduce the likelihood of collisions with existing or future role names.

-The package's schema is owned by the role, which means that the role can be used to create and access objects within the schema, but not to access other schemas.
+The package's schema is owned by its role, which means that the role can be used to create and access objects within the schema, but not to access other schemas.

 ## Privilege Dropping